selimslab/selimslab.github.io/_NOTES/philosophy/happiness.md

 “If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.”
 ― J.R.R.
 Tolkien

 “Don’t waste your time in anger, regrets, worries, and grudges.
-Life is too short to be unhappy.”
+Life is too short for that”

 ![](/static/img/dont-let-them-get-you-down.jpeg)